-Income generated in the imbalance settlement will cover the national cost base, which encompasses for example costs for operating eSett as well as parts of the costs for reserves.
+Income generated by the Nordic TSOs in the imbalance settlement will cover the national cost base, which encompasses for example costs for operating eSett as well as parts of the costs for reserves.

 The fees in the imbalance settlement model are calculated and invoiced separately for each market balance area.
 The fee categories have been harmonized across the countries but the amounts of fees to be charged will be country specific as the cost bases are national.
-There are a volume fee on production and consumption, a fee on all imbalances and a weekly fee.
+There are three types of harmonised fee: a volume fee on production and consumption, a fee on all imbalances and a weekly fee.
 In addition to the harmonised fee structure there is one additional fee related to the financing of the Swedish peak load reserves, which is charged only from the BRPs active in the Swedish MBAs.